Hussein-Alayan/Aljanoub-Website/README.md

 ## Overview

 **ALJANOUB Restaurant Menu Management System** is a web app for restaurants to showcase their menu, share their story, and manage menu items through an admin dashboard.
 It is designed for both customers and restaurant staff, with a focus on Lebanese cuisine and community.
+The system supports both a Python Flask backend and a PHP backend with MySQL database integration for persistent menu management.

 ---